Baryogenesis: Sakharov conditions

-Baryogenesis within the Standard Model
+In the Standard Model

 The Standard Model can incorporate baryogenesis, though the amount of net baryons (and leptons) thus created may not be sufficient to account for the present baryon asymmetry.
 There is a required one excess quark per billion quark-antiquark pairs in the early universe in order to provide all the observed matter in the universe.
 This insufficiency has not yet been explained, theoretically or otherwise.

-Baryogenesis within the Standard Model requires the electroweak symmetry breaking to be a first-order phase transition, since otherwise sphalerons wipe off any baryon asymmetry that happened up to the phase transition.
+Baryogenesis within the Standard Model requires the electroweak symmetry breaking to be a first-order cosmological phase transition, since otherwise sphalerons wipe out any baryon asymmetry that happened up to the phase transition.
 Beyond this, the remaining amount of baryon non-conserving interactions is negligible.

 The phase transition domain wall breaks the P-symmetry spontaneously, allowing for CP-symmetry violating interactions to break C-symmetry on both its sides.
 Quarks tend to accumulate on the broken phase side of the domain wall, while anti-quarks tend to accumulate on its unbroken phase side.
 Due to CP-symmetry violating electroweak interactions, some amplitudes involving quarks are not equal to the corresponding amplitudes involving anti-quarks, but rather have opposite phase (see CKM matrix and Kaon); since time reversal takes an amplitude to its complex conjugate, CPT-symmetry is conserved in this entire process.

 Though some of their amplitudes have opposite phases, both quarks and anti-quarks have positive energy, and hence acquire the same phase as they move in space-time.
 This phase also depends on their mass, which is identical but depends both on flavor and on the Higgs VEV which changes along the domain wall.
 Thus certain sums of amplitudes for quarks have different absolute values compared to those of anti-quarks.
 In all, quarks and anti-quarks may have different reflection and transmission probabilities through the domain wall, and it turns out that more quarks coming from the unbroken phase are transmitted compared to anti-quarks.

 Thus there is a net baryonic flux through the domain wall.
-Due to sphaleron transitions, which are abundant in the unbroken phase, the net anti-baryonic content of the unbroken phase is wiped off as anti-baryons are transformed into leptons.
-However, sphalerons are rare enough in the broken phase as not to wipe off the excess of baryons there.
+Due to sphaleron transitions, which are abundant in the unbroken phase, the net anti-baryonic content of the unbroken phase is wiped out as anti-baryons are transformed into leptons.
+However, sphalerons are rare enough in the broken phase as not to wipe out the excess of baryons there.
 In total, there is net creation of baryons (as well as leptons).

 In this scenario, non-perturbative electroweak interactions (i.e. the sphaleron) are responsible for the B-violation, the perturbative electroweak Lagrangian is responsible for the CP-violation, and the domain wall is responsible for the lack of thermal equilibrium and the P-violation; together with the CP-violation it also creates a C-violation in each of its sides.